peopledoc/vault-cli/README.md

 $ vault --safe-write set -f a c
 Done
 ```
-(`safe-write` can be set in your configuration file, see below for details)
+(`safe-write` can be set in your configuration file, see details below)

 ### Get all values from the vault in a single command (yaml format)
 ```console